24 Nov 9 Reasons Your First Job Should Be As A Recruiter

-As part of the listening process mentioned above, you have to filter through the conversation for the right explanations of their core skillset, the right performance within applicable roles, how their personality may or may not align to the prospective employer, frankly, whether they are “BS’ing” you or know what they are talking about, and what questions they ask that show they want to understand the opportunity in play.
+As part of the listening process mentioned above, you have to filter through the conversation for the right explanations of their core skill set, the right performance within applicable roles, how their personality may or may not align to the prospective employer, frankly, whether they are “BS’ing” you or know what they are talking about, and what questions they ask that show they want to understand the opportunity in play.

 8. How to assess culture fit in candidates

-One of, if not the most, challenging aspects of an interview/evaluation process is determining whether or not someone is a culture fit for the prospective job.
+One of, if not the most, challenging aspects of an interview/evaluation process is determining whether or not someone is a cultural fit for the prospective job.
 Cultures can be hard to quantify and measure and so many of the aspects of determining culture fit are hard to discern during a formal interview loop.
 That being said, spotting conversational aspects of someone’s personality and seeking ways to vet their potential fit are invaluable skillsets and ultimately play an important part of reference checking for those very personality pieces.

-9. Finally, getting comfortable with the entire job seeking and interviewing process
+9. Finally, getting comfortable with the entire job-seeking and interviewing process

 Searching for a job can be a very stressful experience.
 Advising job-seekers on finding employment, as well as working with hiring companies and individuals to find talent is an invaluable experience when working to find your future dream job.